French corvette Perçante (1795)

-Perçante was a 20-gun ship-corvette of the French Navy, built at Bayonne and launched in 1795.
+Perçante was a 20-gun corvette of the French Navy built at Bayonne and launched in 1795.
 The British captured her in 1796 and took her into the Royal Navy under the name HMS Jamaica.
-They rated her as a sixth-rate 26-gun frigate.
-She served during both the French Revolutionary Wars and part of the Napoleonic Wars, during which she captured some privateers and participated in a boat attack.
-The Admiralty had her laid up in 1810 and sold her in 1814.
+Rated as a 26-gun sixth-rate post ship, she served during the French Revolutionary and Napoleonic Wars, during which she captured several privateers and participated in a boat attack.
+The British Admiralty had her laid up in 1810 and sold her in 1814.

 Design

 Perçante was one of four Bonne Citoyenne-class corvettes launched between 1794 and 1796, all four of which the Royal Navy captured between 1796 and 1798.
 The class was built to a design by Raymond-Antoine Haran.
 All members of the class were flush-decked, but with a long topgallant forecastle.

 French service

 Perçante was stationed at Bayonne and Rochefort.
 Initially she was under the command of enseigne de vaisseau Laporte, who commanded her from 13 June 1795 to 17 August.

 His replacement was lieutenant de vaisseau (later capitaine de frégate) Tourtelot.
 He commanded her at least during the period 20 October to 23 November.

 Her first major voyage was to Guyane, where she first delivered member of the National Convention Bertrand Barère into exile, and then delivered dispatches and supplies to the Antilles.
 Her second voyage had her carrying arms and munitions from the Île-d'Aix roads with destinations Cayenne and then Basse-Terre.
 For this voyage she was under the command of lieutenant de vaisseau (later capitaine de frégate) Tourtelot (the elder).